FastComments/fastcomments-docs/src/content/guides/ratings-and-reviews/items/how-configuration-works.md

 Once you add questions, they won't be used anywhere yet.

-To use them, create or edit a customization rule and enable teh `Enable Ratings or Other Questions` option.
+To use them, create or edit a customization rule and enable the `Enable Ratings or Other Questions` option.
 This will show a few other options:

 - Style
   - Vertical or Side-by-Side